I “co-washed” my hair for a month and here’s what happened

 If you’re interested in using henna on your own hair, read my tutorial here.

-There was a devastating tragedy that happened to my family the day after this.
-I hope you understand that I failed to take pictures for a couple of weeks afterward.
+(A suicide happened in my direct family on Day 10.
+I hope you understand that I failed to take pictures for a couple of weeks afterward!)

 Day 30: Here is my day old co-washed hair.
 I feel like I’m producing less oil now, and it doesn’t look as bad when it starts getting greasy.
 It feels much softer and healthier, and it’s easier to style.